mikestefanello/pagoda/README.md

     case nil:
         // All good!
     case validator.ValidationErrors:
-        // The form input was not valid, so re-render the form. return e.Page(ctx)
+        // The form input was not valid, so re-render the form with the errors included. return e.Page(ctx)
     default:
         // Request failed, show the error page.